odsod/lightcards/README.md

 vocabulary using whatever software you like, Sublime, Notepad, etc. I use Google Docs, so I can edit my vocabulary on my handheld.

-Also, it's published under the MIT license, so fork it and hack away!
+Also, it's published under the MIT license.
+Fork it and hack away!

 Todo